noobling/prof-comp/meeting4 Week5.md

 ## Data Transfer
 * Joshua says: we need to use the JSON format to send the data
-* Michale says: we will need to write this down and whoever deals with this data handling needs to look at user acceptance tests
+* Michael says: we will need to write this down and whoever deals with this data handling needs to look at user acceptance tests

 ## Hosting
 * The Auditor suggests we talk to the client about hosting the website because it costs money